takishim/mikeneko65-docs/BUILDGUIDE_en.md

    **When pasting the entire surface**
    Peel off the release paper on the adhesive surface of the socket foam, and paste the main PCB and socket foam according to the procedure you practiced.
-   It is recommended not to peel it off.
+   Once pasted, it cannot be removed cleanly, so recommend not removing it, even if it is slightly displaced.
-   (even if it can be peeled off, the socket foam will stretch and the position will not match)
+   (even if it can be removed, the socket foam will be stretched and the position will not match)

    **When pasting only a part**
    Peel off only a part of the release paper and paste it.
    The area to peel off is about 10 square mm per place, and the place to peel off is about 7-8 places where the width is not narrow.
-   Cut a part with scissors and paste the main PCB and socket foam according to the procedure you practiced.
+   Cut a part of the release paper with scissors and paste the main PCB and socket foam according to the procedure you practiced.

 1. **スタビライザーの組み立て**
    [こちら](https://www.youtube.com/watch?v=-vhpHjlkRgQ)のYouTube動画を参考にしてください